> Martin Carthy > Songs > Davy Lowston

 Davy Lowston

-Martin Carthy recorded Davy Lowston with Dave Swarbrick in 1967 for their album Byker Hill; it was reissued on their compilation album Selections and on Martin Carthy: A Collection.
-He commented in the original album's sleeve notes:
+Martin Carthy learned Davy Lowston from the singing of A.L.
+Lloyd and recorded it with Dave Swarbrick for their 1967 album Byker Hill; this track was also included on their compilation album Selections and on Martin Carthy: A Collection.
+He noted on his original album:

 New Zealand has not as yet been notable for producing good songs—most Antipodean songs are from Australia—but Davy Lowston is a New Zealand song about the seal hunters who, each season, go down into the Antarctic.
 It is a remarkable song in several ways; firstly because it underlines the difference between reading a song on a piece of paper and actually singing it; secondly in its brevity; and also because it uncovers and encompasses more in four verses than do many songs with several times that number.